callumflack/phn-qol-server/docs/environment-variables.md

  * `DB_DATABASE` - The name of the database to connect to.
  * `JWT_KEY` - A signing key for any issued JWT tokens.
  * `SERVER_URL` - Used by JWT tokens to verify issuing authenticity.
 If a client supplies a JWT token that bears an issuer (`payload.iss`) that is different to this environment variable, it is regarded as invalid.
- * `CLIENT_URL` - Used by JWT tokens to verify viable targets.
+ * `CLIENT_URL` - Used by CORS and JWT tokens.
+CORS safeguards will block any `Origin` HTTP header that does not match this (complete with protocol).
+JWT will use this to verify viable targets.
 If a client sends a request from a location other than the domain of this value (denoted in the JWT's `payload.aud`), it is regarded as invalid.
  * `TDEV_API_KEY` - The Telstra DEV API access key required for the SMS service.
  * `TDEV_API_SECRET` - The Telstra DEV API access corresponding secret.
+ * `SENDGRID_API_KEY` - The API key to use when sending email using SendGrid.

 ## Optional environment variables
 These may be supplied, but if not, default values are used in their place.